istresearch/scrapy-cluster/docs/topics/kafka-monitor/design.rst

 From our own internal debugging and ensuring other applications were working properly, a utility program called Kafka Dump was also created in order to be able to interact and monitor the kafka messages coming through.
 This is a small dump utility with no external dependencies, to allow users to get an insight into what is being passed through the Kafka topics within the cluster.

-From our own internal debugging and ensuring other applications were working properly, a utility program called Kafka Dump was also created in order to be able to interact and monitor the kafka messages coming through.
-This is a small dump utility with no external dependencies, to allow users to get an insight into what is being passed through the Kafka topics within the cluster.